-ADVISORY: One year of English language instruction; levelappropriate placement by the ESL assessment process
+ADVISORY: One year of English language instruction; Entry/ Bridge stage placement by the ESL placement process

-This is the first in the two-course "Entering" stage of the LMC Noncredit ESL oral communication instructional sequence.
-This foundational English for General Purposes (EGP) course is designed to help non-native English speaking students develop aural acuity and oral intelligibility and confidence.
-Students will begin to learn about and practice general conversation skills and North American English pronunciation features such as voicing, aspiration, mouth and tongue position, intonation, stress, emphasis, rhythm, linking, vowels, consonants, syllables, thought groups, phonetics and spelling rules.
-Instructional emphasis is placed on focused awareness raising and practice of discrete sounds, connected speech patterns, and applied conversational use.
-This level one entering-stage pronunciation and conversation course is four levels below transfer and supports students progressing to the level two entering-stage pronunciation and conversation course, ESLN-075PC.
-It is recommended that students concurrently enroll in the other level one entering-stage Noncredit ESL courses - ESLN-065G, ESLN-065VR, and ESLN-065W - as offered in the schedule of classes.
+This is the initial step in the two-course certificate-based "Entering/ Bridge" stage in the LMC General ESL Program's grammar for general communication instructional sequence.
+This Non-Credit foundational English for General Purposes (EGP) grammar course is designed to help beginning to high-beginning English language learners begin to understand and appropriately use a set of essential English language structures.
+Students learn through thinking, listening, reading, speaking, and writing activities that offer opportunities to learn grammar through social and situational contexts that are relevant to adult students' everyday lives and a variety of interests.
+Extensive exposure and practice are emphasized.
+This initial entering/bridge-stage grammar course is four levels below transfer and supports students progressing to the subsequent grammar course, ESLN-075G.
+It is recommended that students concurrently enroll in the other initial and second step entering/bridge General ESL courses - ESL-065W & ESL-075W, ESL-065VR & ESL-075VR, and ESL-065PC & ESL-075PC - as offered in the schedule of classes.
 P/NP/SP